jtarrio/signals/docs/dsp.md

 In the [`dsp/buffers.ts`](../src/dsp/buffers.ts) file, the `Float32RingBuffer` class implements a ring buffer for 32-bit floating-point elements.

-A ring buffer contains a fixed number of elements, "_N_".
-When you store data into it, the oldest data is overwritten with the new data.
-You can get up to "_N_" elements out of the ring buffer, and those will always be the latest added elements.
+A ring buffer has a maximum capacity, "_N_".
+When you store data into it and the ring buffer is already full, the oldest data is overwritten with the new data.

+Use the `store()` function to copy data into the ring buffer.

+You can read from the ring buffer in two ways: with the `copyTo()` function and with the `moveTo()` function.
+Both functions take the array you want to store the data in.

+The `copyTo()` function copies the latest added elements into the destination buffer (up to the ring buffer's size).
+If the destination array is smaller than the ring buffer, the last element copied to the destination array will be the last element added to the ring buffer.
+You can call `copyTo()` several times without adding more data to the ring buffer, and it will copy out the same data every time.

+The `moveTo()` function, however, moves elements into the destination buffer in the same order in which they were added.
+If the destination array is smaller than the number of available elements in the ring buffer, the next call to `moveTo()` will start the move from the element that follows the last element moved previously.
+If the destination array is larger than the number of available elements, only the number of available elements will be copied to the array.
+The function returns the number of elements that were copied.

+The ring buffer also has two read-only properties: `capacity`, which indicates the maximum number of elements that can be stored in the ring buffer, and `available`, which is the number of elements that can be moved out with `moveTo()`.

+Note that `moveTo()` does not affect the data that will be returned by `copyTo()`; the `copyTo()` function _always_ returns the latest added elements.

+How to use a ring buffer as a fixed-size buffer:

 ```typescript
 import { Float32RingBuffer } from "@jtarrio/demodulator/dsp/buffers.js";